VDA5050/VDA5050/VDA5050_EN.md

 # 1 Foreword

 The objective of this recommendation is to facilitate the integration and efficient operation of mobile robot fleets under the supervision of a centralized fleet control system.
 This is achieved through the implementation of a standardized, vendor-neutral communication interface that enables interoperability between the fleet control system and individual mobile robots.
-The specification for this interface was jointly developed by the Verband der Automobilindustrie e.
-V. (VDA) and the VDMA e.
+The specification for this interface was jointly developed by the Verband der Automobilindustrie e.V.
+(VDA) and the VDMA e.
 V..
 Stakeholders are invited to submit proposals for modifications or enhancements to the interface.
 Such proposals shall be submitted via the GitHub-Repository (https://github.com/vda5050/vda5050).
 The contribution to this document via GitHub is greatly appreciated.
 The repository can be found at the following link: https://github.com/vda5050/vda5050.